Powerlearnproject/se-day1-assignment-lynnochieng/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
-Early Programming -
+Early Programming (1940s -1950s) - Creation of first computers which required programmes to be written in binary or assembly language.
-Object-Oriented Programming and Design -
+Object-Oriented Programming and Design (1970s - 1980s) - The emergence of using objects and classes to model real world entities.
-Modern Software Engineering -
+Modern Software Engineering (2020s - Beyond) - Emerging of AI and Machine Learning are used to assist in coding, testing and project management.

 List and briefly explain the phases of the Software Development Life Cycle.
-Planning -
-Analysis -
+Planning - Understanding what the user wants in the software Analysis -
 Designing -
 Developing -